John Crane Group: History

 In 1950, Crane Packing purchased 26 acre of land in Morton Grove, Illinois, a suburb of Chicago.
 Construction began on the new company offices the next year and continued until the main office, laboratory, and cafeteria were completed in 1956.
-John Crane’s Morton Grove facility comprises five manufacturing buildings totaling 453000 sqft.
+John Crane's Morton Grove facility comprises five manufacturing buildings totaling 453000 sqft.

 In the 1980s, John Crane introduced the Type 28 non-contacting, gas lubricated gas seal,- another breakthrough in sealing technology.
 In 1987, through a series of acquisitions and divestitures, the company in the United States and the company in the United Kingdom were reunited, this time under the name John Crane.

 Beginning in the 1990s, John Crane applied non-contacting technology to pumps handling liquids that are hazardous to the environment.
 Applying this technology to a standard American National Standards Institute (ANSI) or American Petroleum Institute (API) pump allows users to meet or exceed the Environmental Protection Agency's (EPA) stringent regulations for hazardous emissions.

 In 2007, the company acquired CDI Energy Services, CDI Oilfield Services, Fiberod and Global Energy Products.
 This branch of the company specializes in artificial lift equipment and services for upstream oil and gas production.
 In a reorganization of John Crane's parent firm, Smiths Group, the artificial lift business was divested in 2016.

 John Crane still offers the mechanical packing and gasket products upon which the Crane Packing Company built its success.
-Each year, the company manufactures some 238,900 miles of braided packing―almost enough to reach the moon―along with flat gaskets and live-load packing for valves.
+Each year, the company manufactures some 238,900 miles of braided packing―almost enough to reach the Moon―along with flat gaskets and live-load packing for valves.
+Following the Russian invasion of Ukraine in February 2022, the company continued to operate in Russia through its subsidiary John Crane Iskra LLC, which is 50% owned by the John Crane Group.